-Most wastewater lift station and force main operations are typically remotely monitored and controlled through a dial-up telemetry system that sends signals to the system's operation center.
-In the event of a malfunction, all of the lift stations have redundant pump and pump monitoring systems, and all but six have emergency backup power generation.
+Most wastewater lift station and force main operations are typically remotely monitored and controlled through a telemetry system that sends signals to the system's operation center.
+In the event of a malfunction, all of the lift stations should have redundant pump and pump monitoring systems, and all should have emergency backup power generation.